Papers and ongoing investigations

 • On DeepSeek-Coder-1.3B over 100 APPS+ prompts: SFT 44% syntax / 3% ≥1-pass.
 Binary-reward PPO degrades to 18% / 0%.
 Partial-credit from scratch reaches 27% / 2%.

-• Binary-to-partial-credit schedule (PPO-continue) wins: 63% syntax, 9% ≥1-pass, 2% all-pass (single attempt).
-Curriculum learning the schedule matters more than the reward shape alone.
+• The binary-to-partial-credit schedule (PPO-continue) wins: 63% syntax, 9% ≥1-pass, 2% all-pass on a single attempt.
+Curriculum on the reward matters more than the reward shape alone.

 • LoRA r=16 (6.3M trainable params, 0.47%), single V100 16GB, Bandit-graded R_sec.
 Security null on APPS+ (algorithmic); CWE-mapped partial credit is the next step.